 When an update message is sent, it should always bear the unique reference to the corporate event number in the sequence A of the message.
-The linkage block will contain the reference to the last previous sent message using in the linkage subsequence the field :20C::PREV//.
+The linkage block will contain the reference to the last previous sent MT 564 using the field :20c::PREV// in the Linkages subsequence A1.